tastytea/identiconpp/README.md

 ## Contributing

 Contributions are always welcome.
-You can submit them as pull requests or via email to `tastytea`@`tastytea.de`.
+You can submit them as pull requests on schlomp.space or via email to `tastytea`@`tastytea.de` (ideally using `git format-patch` or `git send-email`).
+Please do not submit them via GitHub, it is just a mirror.

 ## Contact